Neutrinos from Earth-Bound Dark Matter Annihilation: Flux of Neutrinos from Earth-bound DM Annihilation

-where $R_{\rm LSS}$ and $v_{\rm LSS}$ denotes the radius and DM thermal velocity at the last scattering surface, respectively.
-For large scattering cross sections, of primary interest here, last scattering surface lies near the Earth-surface or in the atmosphere, i.e., $R_{\rm LSS} \simeq R_\oplus$.
-We verify that this is in agreement with a more elaborate approach in Refs.~\cite{Garani:2017jcj,Bramante:2022pmn}.
+where $\sigma_{\chi j}$ denotes the scattering cross-section between DM and the $j$-th nuclei and $n_j(r)$ denotes the number density of the $j$-th nuclei.
+We use Preliminary Reference Earth Model for the density profile of the Earth~\cite{Dziewonski:1981xy}, and for the chemical compositional profile, we use Table I of Ref.~\cite{Bramante:2019fhi}.
+For the density, temperature, and compositional profile of the Earth's atmosphere, we use NRLMSISE-00 model~\cite{2002JGRA..107.1468P}.
+We note that, for large scattering cross sections, of primary interest here, last scattering surface lies near the Earth-surface or in the atmosphere, i.e., $R_{\rm LSS} \simeq R_\oplus$.
 Quantitatively, the effect of evaporation is always negligible for $\chi$ particles heavier than 10 GeV, and is significant for $m_\chi \gtrsim 1$\,GeV irrespective of the DM-nucleon scattering cross-section~\cite{1990ApJ...356..302G,Garani:2017jcj,Bramante:2022pmn,Garani:2021feo}.

 Finally, the annihilation rate of $\chi$ particles (for energy-independent $s$-wave annihilation) is given by

 Combining each of these rates, we can integrate Eq.~(\ref{Nchi}) to solve for $N_{\rm \chi}$.
 We note that for most of the parameter space relevant to our problem, dynamical equilibrium is achieved $(dN_\chi/dt = 0)$, implying either the annihilation or the evaporation rate counter-balances the capture rate.
 In this scenario, it is straightforward to solve Eq.~(\ref{Nchi}) to obtain~\cite{McKeen:2023ztq}